CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 ### Typical use cases

-Here are the typical use cases that user's encounter while using the Asynchroneous submission mode in the system.
+Here are the typical use cases that users encounter while using the asynchronous submission mode in the system.

 ??? example "Using the Ingest API while reading message from the notification queue"